Saindra/Developers-Behaviour-Analysis/README.md

 There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
 The code should run with no issues using Python versions 3.*.

-Incase if Anaconda distribution is not installed, then to be able to run these notebooks, the following libraries needs to be installed on the top of python:
+If Anaconda distribution is not installed, then to be able to run these notebooks, the following libraries needs to be installed on the top of python:
 1. Pandas
 2. Seaborn
 3. Matplotlib